Yunrayz/Yunrayz/README.md

 ### generative-content-smart-room

 Made with Unity.
 It's a game supposed to be played by two children, between 6 and 12, with a typical or atypical developpment.
 The game was developped to be played in a Magic Room, a place equipped with a Kinect System tracking the movements of the players, and two screen projected on the floor and on a wall.
-In this highly immersive experience, they will need to collaborate to discover everything about their environment, wich as a lot to offer.
+In this highly immersive experience, they will need to collaborate to discover everything about their environment, wich has a lot to offer.
 Here is a [short video](https://youtu.be/afiMRngNa0w) showing a bit of the project.

 ### Cubes-game

 ### RSA cryptosystem - C